Frequently Asked Questions

 In the rare event that this should happen, please let us know that cleanup of gravel will be required in the Spring by sending us an email at email@example.com with your service address in the “Subject” line.
 We will send someone as soon as the snow has melted, the ground has thawed, and is dry enough to clean it up without damaging your lawn.

 Our driveway markers start going up in mid-October and are removed after April 15th.
 Please do not throw the markers away, as they can be reused.
-If you would like to remove them yourself before April, kindly place them beside your house or garage and notify the office by emailing us at firstname.lastname@example.org with your service address in the “Subject” line so we can collect them.
+If you would like to remove them yourself before April, kindly place them beside your house or garage and notify the office by emailing us at firstname.lastname@example.org with your service address in the “Subject” line so we can collect them as scheduled.

 Equipment and TrainingDo you use plows or snowblowers?

 We only use snow blowers to clear snow from your driveway.
-Our tractors are equipped with 7’ wide rear-mounted blowers that give our operators more control of where to place snow on your property, which avoids large snowbanks and improved visibility at the end of your driveway.
+Our tractors are equipped with 7’ wide rear-mounted blowers that give our operators more control of where to place snow on your property, which avoids large snowbanks and improves visibility at the end of your driveway.
 When appropriate, we can use a plow truck to clear a snowbank left at the end of your driveway by city plow trucks.

 We have 27 full-size John Deere tractors to effectively service our residential customers and a substantial fleet of diverse equipment to handle commercial snow clearing/removal and commercial ice management services.

-No. The Teflon edge on our blades pulls most of the snow off the surface of your driveway but will not necessarily clear it right to the bare surface.
+Not necessarily.
+The Teflon edge on our blades pulls most of the snow off the surface of your driveway but will not necessarily clear it right to the bare surface.
 Unlike a heavier plow truck that pushes the snow with a significant downward force, our lighter tractors pull and blow the snow.
 Depending on the surface and the nature of the snow, there may be times when our blade can get very close to the hard surface, but for the most part, your driveway will have a thin layer of snow on it, much like our city side streets do after they’ve been plowed.

 Our residential snow removal equipment is actually less noisy than a walk-behind snowblower!
 We are typically in and out of your driveway in under 2 minutes, minimizing the disturbance to you and your neighbours.

 The most thorough in the business!
-Every October, each operator is trained on the navigation of their route, familiarized with the operation of the equipment (tractors, blowers and tablets) and thoroughly briefed on the safety issues affecting both the public and the operator.
+Every October, each operator is trained on the navigation of their route, familiarized with the operation of the equipment (tractors, blowers and tablets), and thoroughly briefed on the safety issues affecting both the public and the operator.
 They are also made aware of the city by-laws affecting snow removal in Sudbury.
-As soon as there is snow on the ground, they undergo extensive hands-on training with the tractors and blowers.
+As soon as snow is on the ground, they undergo extensive hands-on training with the tractors and blowers.
 And in order to continuously improve our services based on customer feedback and our knowledge of best practices, ongoing training is also provided to all operators throughout the season.

-During Tractor LaunchWill my driveway be cleared before 7:00 a.m.?
+What to Expect During Tractor LaunchWill my driveway be cleared before 7:00 a.m.?

 - when the snow starts